seanlane/seanlane.github.io/content/other/index.md

 ### Currently Reading

 * The Rust Programming Language by Klabink & Nichols
-* East of Eden by John Steinbeck
+* Sapiens – A Brief History of Humankind by Yuval Noah Harari

 ### Pending List